-If you are interested in flow problems, IFISS is a great place to start.
+If you're interested in fluid flow, IFISS is a great place to start.

 You can learn a lot just by looking at how it is put together.

 You can easily set up new 2D problems (new geometry, boundary conditions, source terms)